 Muhammad Hassan provoked this reaction.
 Not because he was a major threat, or he'd attacked everyone, but simply because everyone was sick of his "Everyone is prejudiced against me, the Muslim" shtick.
 He slid into the ring, and everyone promptly beat the crap out of him before dumping him out of the ring.

 Early Installment Weirdness: The first Rumble in 1988 only had 20 entrants, and the prize of a Wrestlemania world title shot that now signifies the event wasnt added until 1993.

 He's Back: The Rumble has been used as a re-launching pad for various wrestlers for a while now.
 The 2002 event had a number of returns advertised beforehand, but they have occasionally thrown in some surprises since.

 Invincible Hero: Not that there's never been a heel winner of course, but it's kind of suspicious how the person who wins the Royal Rumble is always a main eventer in the middle of getting a big push.
-It's pretty rare for an actual underdog to win, and a lower card wrestler never wins, despite the fact that logically you'd think almost everyone would have a pretty equal chance of winning.
+It's pretty rare for an actual underdog to win, and a lower card wrestler never wins, despite the fact that if the winner wasn't predetermined you'd think almost everyone would have a pretty equal chance of winning.
 This becomes pretty egregious when, for instance, a wrestler wins multiple years in a row.

 Subverted in 2012.
 Sheamus's push had stalled out and he was sort of floating between beating down midcarders.
 Perhaps even more shocking was the fact that he eliminated Chris Jericho, who was returning after a long absence, amid rumors that he had come back for Wrestlemania.